kcemenike/hangme/README.md

 2. Clone the fork on your PC
 3. Join the live session, let us #CodeAlong

+If you are a complete beginner, check out the videos in this [link](https://www.youtube.com/playlist?list=PLHVDW0y9HAIpA2IW-gplHFp_EHmQ7sEVZ)
+If you already have hands-on experience and want to dive into the projects in the code, go straight to the [project video](https://www.youtube.com/watch?v=O0WpwgDTP6M&list=PLHVDW0y9HAIpA2IW-gplHFp_EHmQ7sEVZ&index=6&t=0s) and the [code repo](https://github.com/kcemenike/hangme/tree/master/game_files)

-To run the completed project, navigate to the game_files folder, then run `python main.py`
+To run the completed project, navigate to the game_files folder, then run
+`python main.py`